The Creation

 Of course, the latter type of existence would have been equivalent to communicating and having a “perfect” relationship with “yes-robots” who, by their very essences, always would have been good, righteous, and upright.
 Because they never would have been aware of the concept of evil, they never would have had the opportunity of choosing between good and evil.
 That is, they never would have been able to choose God and goodness, willingly, since a choice involves deciding between two or more options, and the only option ever available to them would have been God and goodness.

 What kind of eternal existence would this have been for God?
-Presumably, it would have been monotonous, unstimulating, and unfulfilling for Him.
-His greatest creatures (humans) could not have loved, esteemed, praised, or worshiped God the way He desired, because these actions involve free will choices, which would not have been given to angels, nor to mankind, in a perfect, pristine universe containing no evil or sin.
+Presumably, it would have been monotonous, unstimulating, and unfulfilling to Him.
+His greatest creatures (humans) could not have loved, esteemed, praised, or worshiped God the way He desires, because these actions involve free will choices, which would not have been given to angels, nor to mankind, in a perfect, pristine universe containing no evil or sin.

 In this present, imperfect Creation, there always was the potential for man to sin and die (Genesis 2:17), from the time that Adam and Eve came into existence.
 On the other hand, in the new Creation to come, there will be no more death (Revelation 21:4), nor even anything impure or sinful (21:27).
-Best of all, death will have “died” (20:14), along with the old, flawed Creation (as explained in the old and new Creations section above).
+Best of all, death will have “died” (20:14), along with the old, flawed Creation (as explained in the old and new Creations section above); and everyone always will choose, willingly, to obey God and to follow His commandments, forevermore.

 free will